timsch11/library_management_task/ER-Diagram.md

 - only model title and book description as attribute types (unique to each book)
 - model Author, Publisher and Genre as entity types because they exist independantly of the book Attribute type description:
-- avoid generating the same description multiple times by storing the description for each entity -> cheaper
+- avoid generating the same description multiple times by storing the description for each entity -> cheaper (less gemini API calls)